Extreme-Mass-Ratio Inspirals Embedded in Dark Matter Halo: Existence of Homoclinic Orbit and Horizon-Induced Chaos: Detailed analysis on homoclinic orbits

 First, we examine the MBO for a Schwarzschild BH embedded within a Dehnen-type DM halo.
 This orbit represents a critical circular trajectory where the particle possesses the maximum possible energy while remaining gravitationally bound.
 The MBO is characterized by the following conditions:

 where the energy parameter is set to unity in units of $10^{-5}$ by considering an EMRI system, i.e. the ratio of $q\equiv m/M=10^{-5}$.
-Solving this system of equations yields the specific radius $r_{\rm MBO}$ and the corresponding angular momentum $L_{\rm MBO}$ for the orbit.
-For a Schwarzschild BH influenced by a DM halo in our context, the values for $r_{\rm MBO}$ and $L_{\rm MBO}$ can be determined numerically, and their solutions inherently incorporate the effects of the DM halo parameters, namely the central density $\rhs$ and the scale radius $\rs$.

-On the other hand as previously stated, the MBO is defined as the bound orbit possessing the maximum possible energy, $E=1$.
+Solving this system of equations yields the specific radius $r_{\rm MBO}$ and the corresponding angular momentum $L_{\rm MBO}$ for the orbit.\\ For a Schwarzschild BH influenced by a DM halo in our context, the values for $r_{\rm MBO}$ and $L_{\rm MBO}$ can be determined numerically, and their solutions inherently incorporate the effects of the DM halo parameters, namely the central density $\rhs$ and the scale radius $\rs$.\\ On the other hand as previously stated, the MBO is defined as the bound orbit possessing the maximum possible energy, $E=1$.
 All other bound orbits with energy $E<1$ are confined to regions beyond the radius of the MBO, i.e., they must satisfy $r > r_{\rm MBO}$.
 On the other hand, the stability of an orbit is determined by the second derivative of the effective potential; specifically, stable orbits fulfill the condition $d^2 \mathcal{V_{\rm eff}}(x)/dx^2>0$, while unstable orbits are characterized by $d^2 \mathcal{V_{\rm eff}}(x)/dx^2<0$.
 The radius of the ISCO is consequently defined by the conditions:

-As noted earlier, bound orbits are only permissible for energies $E<1$ (in units of $10^{-5}$ in our study).
-Therefore, to locate the ISCO—which signifies the innermost, stable, bound orbit within the combined Schwarzschild BH and DM halo spacetime—one must guarantee that $E<1$ is satisfied.
-Employing the conditions specified in Eq.~\eqref{eq:ISCO}, we numerically compute the ISCO parameters.
-These parameters, namely the ISCO radius, orbital angular momentum, and energy, are evaluated as functions of the DM halo's central density and scale radius.